Muhammadharis-official/IT-Security-Portfolio/README.md

 ---

-# Building a Multi-GPU Cluster for Hashcat Using Linux and NVIDIA
+<h2 style="color: White;"><a href="https://github.com/Muhammadharis-official/IT-Security-Portfolio/tree/IT-security-Portfolio/Projects/Password%20cracking%20GPU%20cluster" style="text-decoration: none; color: white;">Building a Multi-GPU Cluster for Hashcat Using Linux and NVIDIA</a></h2>

 ## Overview
 This guide provides a comprehensive approach to building a multi-GPU cluster optimized for Hashcat password cracking.
 By utilizing budget-friendly NVIDIA GeForce 1650 GTX GPUs, this setup offers a cost-effective solution compared to investing in high-end GPUs.
 The cluster is also suitable for machine learning and other CUDA programming tasks.